IBM/bamoe-university/docs/guided_exercises/04_order_management/01_try-order-management-app.md

 # Getting started with {{ product.short }}

-This guide shows you the experience of using {{ product.name }} to author, deploy, and execute your business automation applications.
+This guide shows you the experience of using {{ product.legacy }} to author, deploy, and execute your business automation applications.
 With three steps, this guide will get you from installation to deployment and testing of a business application:

 ![Three steps](../99_images/business_automation/order_management/01_try/3-steps.png)